dianchengwangCHN/raft-key-value-store/README.md

   - [x] Client Interface
   - [ ] Log Compaction

-  Currently only finished client interface part.
+  Currently only finished the client interface part.
 Test result is shown as follows:
   ```
   Test: one client (3A) ...
   labgob warning: Decoding into a non-default variable/field LeaderID may not work